Polokwane Local Municipality

 Polokwane Municipality accounts for 3% of the total surface area of Limpopo; however, over 10% of the population of Limpopo resides within its boundaries.
-The Municipality serves as the economic hub of Limpopo and has the highest population density in the Capricorn district.
-In terms of its physical composition Polokwane Municipality is 23% urbanised and 71% rural.
-The largest sector of the community within the municipality resides in rural tribal villages, followed by urban settlements.
+The municipality serves as the economic hub of Limpopo and has the highest population density in the Capricorn District Municipality.
+In terms of its physical composition, Polokwane Municipality is 23% urbanised and 71% rural.
+The largest sector of the community resides in rural tribal villages, followed by urban settlements.